dresende/node-orm-old/README.md

 ## About

 Node-ORM is a NodeJS module for multiple databases using Object-Relational Mapping with some cool features like validators and hooks.
+New features are added by suggestion issues or when I remember I need something.
+I make a strong effort not to change the API, but sometimes it can happen.
+If you don't want to get into trouble I suggest you to define your package.json (in project) to use a specific version of ORM (and not >= x.y.z).

 ## Installing